vvaltchev/tilck/README.md

 What is Tilck?
 ----------------------------------------

-Born as a purely educational project called *ExperimentOS*, `Tilck` is evolving as a tiny *monolithic* x86 Linux compatible kernel targeting (in the very long term) production embedded systems, while still remaining attached to the educational
-world: project's small-scale makes it suitable for operating system research projects.
-While it is just one of the many "small kernels" existing today, it is probably the only one (?) *designed* to support natively x86 Linux binaries.
-This **key-feature** allows it to rapidly been able to support a considerable amount of real-world programs compiled for Linux.
-The project however, does **not** (and never will) target to replace Linux: its goal is to offer anyone the possibility to build an extremely *customizable* and *deterministic* embedded system, while using a friendly and well-known (kernel - userspace) interface, the Linux one.
-Also, it is not part of project's goals to re-implement completely the Linux interface (all the syscalls, everything in /proc etc.) but to support just the minimum necessary in order to run a class of Linux console applications.
-The whole point is having a system as simple to build and test as an *unikernel*, while preserving many of the features offered by traditional operating systems.
-Another **key-feature** of `Tilck` is its permissive license: when at some point in the future the kernel will be ready for production systems, its license will allow companies to use and modify it free-of-charge, without having to release the source code of their changes.
+`Tilck` is an experimental *monolithic* x86 kernel designed to be Linux-compatible at binary level.
+Project's small-scale and intentional simplification makes it suitable for particular operating system research projects where a huge code base is an obstacle for implementing, in a reasonable amount of time, a new idea as a proof-of-concept or at prototype level.
+In addition to that, in the long term, `Tilck` aims to get suitable for production embedded systems where a kernel as thin as possible is required or, at least, it is considered the optimal solution.
+One can think about `Tilck` as a kernel as simple to build and customize as a *unikernel*, but which offers many of the features offered by traditional operating systems.
+As a consequence of that, the development of `Tilck` will answer the question:

+> How simple could possibly be a kernel able to run simple Linux console programs?

+As long with that, in many cases the development of the project will also answer questions like:

+> How fast a given kernel syscall / kernel subsystem can get if we get rid of most
+> of its complex features?

 Current state of the kernel
 ----------------------------------------

-Today that project is still to some extent educational and **far** from being ready for any kind of production use, but it is growing very fast with major patch series being merged once or twice at week.
+Today that project is **far** from being ready for any kind of production use, but it is growing very fast with major patch series being merged once or twice at week.
 It has a read-only support to `FAT32` ramdisk, and it can run a discrete amount of `busybox` applications compiled for embedded Linux.
 Also, it has a console (supporting both text-mode and framebuffer) which understands all the essential escape sequences supported by the Linux console: that allows line-editing and simple `ncurses` applications to work.
 Finally, the kernel supports Linux applications using the framebuffer.

 For a slightly more accurate idea of kernel's features, please check the list of [supported Linux syscalls] or see what `Tilck` can do at any time by building it.